ZenMule/dynamic_seeding_formant_extraction/README.md

-# 1. Dynamic seeding scripts bundle
+# 1. Dynamic seeding formant extracting script bundle

 This is a bundle of scripts that incorporated seeding method (Chen et al. 2019)[^1] and dynamic formant reference value settings to extract more accurate formants from vocalic segments.
 Three scripts are found in this bundle: